mattstyles/raid/packages/navigator/readme.md

 ### history

-Defaults to `history/createBrowserHistory`.
+Defaults to `history.createBrowserHistory`.

-Browser history is the primary target for `Navigator` but any implementation (such as `history/createMemoryHistory`) that matches the specification set out by [history](https://www.npmjs.com/package/history) should work fine.
+Browser history is the primary target for `Navigator` but any implementation (such as `history.createMemoryHistory`) that matches the specification set out by [history](https://www.npmjs.com/package/history) should work fine.

 Note that the default actions exposed by `Navigator` expect to hook in to browser history, if you supply a different history implementation then you’ll also want to create actions based on that history to hook everything up.
 See the `navigatorMemory` example for clarity.